1,000+ Opportunities

 linkedin. com/company/michigan-state-housing-development-authority) Recovery Housing Investment Program (RHIP) * Combined Application for Rental Housing Programs * Countywide Area Median Income * Campaign to End Homelessness * Housing Choice Vouchers * Consumer Privacy Policies and Practices * Language Assistance Services | Servicios de Asistencia de Idiomas | خدمات المساعدة اللغوية

-Based on current listing details, eligibility includes: Organizations currently certified by MARR (NARR affiliate) or CARF for recovery housing operations Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations currently certified by MARR (NARR affiliate) or CARF for recovery housing operations.
+Confirm the full requirements in the official notice before applying.